Miraitwo/MCCFN/readme.md

 # MCCFN

 The article is currently under submission.
-We will upload the full code immediately upon acceptance.

 ![](./assets/model.png)